 SHOCAP (Serious Habitual Offender Comprehensive Action Program)

 SHOCAP is a program designed to provide intense supervision to the habitual juvenile offenders living within Leon County.
 TPD's SHOCAP program is based on a national SHOCAP model.
 TPD has improved the national model by adding two enhanced community control case managers to the TPD staff.
-Both case managers have attained a Masters in Social Work and have several years of experience working with "at-risk" youth.
+Both case managers have attained a Masters in Social Work and have many years of experience working with "at-risk" youth.
 SHOCAP provides the highest level of coordination between members of the juvenile justice system.
 For those SHOCAP clients who continue to commit crimes, the information sharing process leads to more timely arrests.
-Juveniles are placed in SHOCAP based upon a number of points assigned by the client's number of arrests.
+Juveniles are placed in SHOCAP based upon a number of points assigned based on the client's number of arrests.
 The point system is based on the number and severity of arrests as determined by Florida Statutes.